Assisting Families, Refugees and Women Who Are Fleeing Violence

 Someone remembered that the minister Rev. Ray Mcleary, during the depression of the 1930’s, painted the church doors red, and they became a symbol of hope and help, then and today.
 Read more about the history of the Red Door.

-Download a copy of our latest annual report:
+Download a copy of our latest annual report & financial statements:

 You may also view our Registered Charity Information Returns through the Canada Revenue Agency website by clicking here.